coolmangoman/Portfolio/README.md

 **Summary:**
 - Cleaned and transformed data employee data before visualising relationships between attrition and variables like job level, income, and department.
-- Discovered critical insights such as employee's job level and income bracket being strongly correlated with attrition
+- Discovered critical insights such as employee's job level and income bracket being strongly correlated with attrition.

 ---
 ### Analysing Superstore Sales